 - Brainstorm: Give students 10-15 minutes to come up with possible ideas of how to create the mobile within the problem constraints.
-Students should construct a clear sketch with labels, including the dimensions, volume, and surface area of each box.
-Ask the students the Investigating Questions to aid their design process.
+Students construct a clear sketch with labels, including the dimensions, volume and surface area of each box.
+Ask students the Investigating Questions to aid the design process.

-- Prototype: Students should select their favorite idea and create a prototype from their sketch using the materials provided.
+- Prototype: Students select a favorite idea and create a prototype from their sketches, using the materials provided.

-- Test and evaluate solutions: Students should test their mobile and investigate whether their design is balanced or not.
+- Test and evaluate solutions: Students test the mobile and investigate whether the design is balanced or not.

-- Redesign: Have students modify their designs to address further challenges that are encountered through testing.
+- Redesign: Students modify their designs to address further challenges that they encountered through testing.

-- Communication: Have students discuss their solution with others either in small groups or in front of the class.
+- Communication: Students discuss their solutions with others, either in small groups or in front of the class.

-- Observe students and troubleshoot to help them achieve success.
+- Observe students and troubleshoot with them to help them achieve success.

-- Examine their finished mobiles using the attached rubric.
+- Examine their finished mobiles using the provided rubric.

-Advise students to use care when cutting the dowels with utility or other types of knives.
-As an alternative, pre-cut the dowels into a variety of lengths and have students choose from them.
-Students with larger boxes will need longer lengths of dowels, while students with small boxes can use shorter pieces.
+Advise students to use care when cutting the dowels with utility or other knife types.
+As an alternative, pre-cut the dowels into a variety of lengths from which students may choose.
+Students with larger boxes need longer lengths of dowels, while students with small boxes can use shorter pieces.

-- Students may have difficulty balancing the components of their mobiles.
-If their arrangements are such that it is impossible to balance some of the components, they may have to change their design.
+- Students may have difficulty balancing their mobile components, which is part of the problem-solving challenge.
+If their arrangements are such that it is impossible to balance some of components, they may need to change their designs.
 In some cases, they may be able to add a little bit of weight to a component.
-Slipping a few paper clips into one of the boxes may help, or adding a border made of poster board to either the mathematical comparisons or scrap component might make these heavy enough.
+Slipping a few paper clips into one boxes may help, or adding a poster board border to either the mathematical comparisons or scrap components might make them heavier.

-- Tying knots in thread requires considerable fine-motor ability.
-Some students may need help with this.
-Students might also try to avoid it altogether, for example, by simply wrapping the thread around the dowel several times and then taping it in place.
-This generally looks messy, but is effective.
-Students may also avoid tying thread by simply taping it to the tops of the boxes; this method is not effective, however.
-The thread soon slips out from under the tape, which will lift up, once the mobile is hung.
-Instead, suggest students punch a hole into a corner of the box and tie the thread to it, despite the difficulties involved.
+- Tying knots in thread requires considerable fine-motor ability so expect some students to need help with this.
+As an alternative, have students avoid it altogether by simply wrapping the thread around the dowel several times and then taping it in place.
+While this generally looks messy, it is effective.
+Students might get the idea to avoid tying thread by simply taping it to the tops of the boxes, but this method is not effective; once the mobile is hanging, it lifts up the tape, allowing the thread to slip away.
+Yet another alternative is to punch a hole into a corner of the box and tie the thread to it.

 As students attempt to balance the various components of their mobiles.
 Ask questions to help with their problem solving, such as:

 - Do these two boxes have the same weight?
 Which is heavier?
 How do you know?
-(The cube-shaped box, having less material, is lighter than the rectangular box.)
+(Answer: The cube-shaped box, having less material, is lighter than the rectangular box.)

-- What do you think needs to happen if you want to balance this light part of your mobile (such as the component showing the mathematical comparison of the two boxes) with this much heavier box?
-(If the dowel is long enough, the student may be able to place the fulcrum very close to the box and have the lighter component at the far, opposite end of the dowel; otherwise s/he may have to resort to adding more weight to the lighter component.
+- What do you think needs to happen if you want to balance this lightweight portion of your mobile (such as the component showing the mathematical comparison of the two boxes) with this much heavier box?
+(Answer: If the dowel is long enough, a student may be able to place the fulcrum very close to the box and have the lighter component at the far, opposite end of the dowel; otherwise s/he may need to add more weight to the lighter component.
 See the Troubleshooting Tips section for ideas.)